GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/pubsub.md

-For serialization and deserialization of POJOs using Jackson JSON, configure a `PubSubMessageConverter` bean, and the Spring Boot starter for GCP Pub/Sub will automatically wire it into the `PubSubTemplate`.
+For serialization and deserialization of POJOs using Jackson JSON, configure a `PubSubMessageConverter` bean, and the Spring Boot starter for Spring Framework on Google Cloud Pub/Sub will automatically wire it into the `PubSubTemplate`.

 ``` java
 // Note: The ObjectMapper is used to convert Java POJOs to and from JSON.